robbiejaeger/running-hills-factor/README.md

 const runningHillsFactor = new RunningHillsFactor();
 ```

+Note: Currently, this package runs with NodeJS versions **14** or greater.

 ## API Documentation

 Running Hills Factor is designed with a class to be able to create multiple instances of the calculator with different configuration options.